 Don’t share your roller bottle with others to avoid cross-contamination.
 Cross-contamination is the transfer of bacteria from one person or object to another.
 Roller bottles are a personal item and everyone should have their own.
 I once attended a class where the (inexperienced) teacher passed around a roller bottle for everyone to try on the back of their hand.
 I was appalled.
 Needless to say, I simply sniffed the blend and passed the bottle.
 In this case, she could have given everyone a tissue and had them wipe the roller ball across the tissue for them to smell the blend.
 Even passing the roller bottle for everyone to sniff could potentially end up with noses touching the roller ball.

-Don’t apply the roll-on blend near your eyes. if the blend contains essential oils that are strong and will cuase discomfort to the eyes.
+Don’t apply the roll-on blend near your eyes. if the blend contains essential oils that are strong and will cause discomfort to the eyes.
 This is really important if you make a roll-on blend for the sinuses.
-The tendence is to use the roll-on on the temples and across the sinuses.
-This is not recommended.
-In particular if your blend contains oils with the chemical components menthol (Peppermint) or 1,8 cineole (Eucalyptus, Ravintsara)
+The tendency is to use the roll-on on the temples and across the sinuses.
+This is not recommende, in particular if your blend contains oils with the chemical components menthol (Peppermint) or 1,8 cineole (Eucalyptus, Ravintsara)

-Vary where you apply your roll-on blend.
-If you consistently apply to the same part of your body, you may develop a skin issue called essential oil sensitization
+- Vary where you apply your roll-on blend.
+If you consistently apply it to the same part of your body, you may develop a skin issue called essential oil sensitization

-Be mindful of using phototoxic essential oils to any your blend if you will be going in the sun after application.
+- Be mindful of using phototoxic essential oils to any of your blends if you will be going in the sun after application.